mapbox/dynamodb-replicator/DESIGN.md

 This replication system is built such that there is a **primary** table and a **replica** table.
 All writes are performed against the primary table, and changes made to the primary table are pushed to the replica table.
 Reads can be performed against either the primary or replica table.

 [Dyno](https://github.com/mapbox/dyno), the client that we use for interactions with DynamoDB can be [configured to read from one table and write to another](https://github.com/mapbox/dyno#multi--kinesisconfig).
-Also, by providing dyno with information about an existing Kinesis stream, it can write a record to that stream each time it makes a write to the primary DynamoDB table.
-This Kinesis stream plays the role of a surrogate DynamoDB stream.
-The primary table has a Kinesis stream associated with it, while the replica table does not.
+The primary table has a DynaoDB stream associated with it, while the replica table does not need to.

-The actual replication is performed via an [AWS Lambda function](https://github.com/mapbox/dynamodb-replicator/blob/master/index.js) which reads from the primary table's Kinesis stream, and duplicates those changes in the replica table.
+The actual replication is performed via an [AWS Lambda function](https://github.com/mapbox/dynamodb-replicator/blob/master/index.js) which reads from the primary table's DynamoDB stream, and duplicates those changes in the replica table.

 ```
  us-east-1                         eu-west-1